-Can you enjoy butternut, and what about potatoes?
-Is there a difference between freshly squeezed orange juice and OJ from a carton?
-Is rice really off the menu for ever?
+Can you enjoy butternut and what about potatoes?
+Is there a difference between freshly-squeezed orange juice and OJ from a carton?
+Should rice, pasta and bread really be off the menu for ever?

 These are important questions.

 So what is the meaning of glycemic index?
 GI is a measure of how quickly a carbohydrate affects your blood sugar; and how much it makes it rise.

-On the other, low glycemic foods hardly affect the blood glucose, so there no surge in insulin, and no fat storage; within reason you can enjoy as much of them as you like.
+On the other low glycemic foods hardly affect the blood glucose, so there is only a minimal surge in insulin and little fat storage; within reason you can enjoy as much of them as you like.

-Most diets, boringly and ineffectively, measure and limit the number of calories you were consuming; that leaves you constantly hungry.
+Most diets boringly and ineffectively, measure and limit the number of calories you are consuming; that leaves you constantly hungry.
 GI goes about things quite differently; it determines the effect of carbohydrates on your blood sugar.

-Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you will never have to mention the nasty four letter word diet again.
+Instead of counting calories simply consider what a carbohydrate does to your blood sugar; grasp this concept and you will never have to mention that nasty four-letter word diet again.

-You will still have to retrain your tongue, because if you are obese, you got that way by demanding high GI carbohydrates.
-Enjoy them only on high and holy days, and you will steadily shed those unhealthy pounds that are causing pain and inflammation in your body; and fury when you step onto the scale.
+You will still have to retrain your tongue because if you are obese, you got that way by eating high GI carbohydrates.
+Enjoy them only on high and holy days.
+Then you will steadily shed those unhealthy pounds that are causing pain and inflammation in your body; and fury when you step onto the scale.

 Worse, adipose tissue becomes an organ that produces circulating

-hormones in the body; that means you are far more likely to get cancer
+hormones in the body; that means you are far more likely to get malignant diseases

 Glycemic index calculator means you no longer have to diet, only to understand; and obey your brain and deny the lust of the flesh.

-The GI of a carbohydrate is measured in human trials; it's not something you can calculate yourself.
+The GI of a carbohydrate is measured in human trials; it is not something you can calculate yourself.
 On the other hand the glycemic load calculator can be done quite simply.

 There is a simple formula that we use.